 Photography In Public Places

-Photography in public places, as it often involves photographing strangers, can be tricky.
-But when is it okay to photograph someone you don’t know?
-And do you need permission to do so?
+Photography in public places is exciting, but it can also be a tricky endeavor.
+The question is when is it okay to photograph a stranger and do you need permission to do so?

 Travel provides us with a veritable treasure trove of photographic opportunities.
 Markets, festivals and parades all offer unique possibilities and challenges for the travel photographer.

 Travel Photographers | Do Your Research

 Whenever I’m considering an overseas trip I always consult a guidebook, or do some research online, to determine any local sensitivities towards photography.

 Such sensitivities could be religious, age, gender, political or security based.

 Did you know that candid street photography is illegal in Saudi Arabia?

 Not knowing this fact could place the photographer, whether professional or simply a tourist, into serious trouble.

 Once I have a general understanding of any local expectations and taboos relating to photography I can then decide whether a photography based trip is worthwhile.